Contact

 The unpretentious young conductor from Leipzig with a spectacularly confident beating clearly has a very precise idea of how Bruckner should sound, how it should develop, how all the beautiful and most beautiful passages can be turned into an architecturally convincing work.
 Secondly, and this is even more remarkable, he also knows exactly how to rehearse and what to show in concert.
 Leipziger Volkszeitung, 7/10/2024

-Friedrich Praetorius is also already gaining valuable experience as a festival director: Since 2023, he has been both chief conductor and artistic director of the Summer Music Academy Hundisburg Castle in Saxony-Anhalt.
+He is already gaining valuable experience as a festival director: Praetorius has been Artistic Director of the ‘SommerMusikAkademie Schloss Hundisburg’ in Saxony-Anhalt since 2023.

-He has attracted attention with several first prizes at national and international competitions, including the 10th Competition for Opera Conductors Orvieto (Italy), the 11th Conducting Competition of the Central German Music Academies and the 1st International Conducting Competition at the University of Almería (Spain), where he also received the orchestra prize.
-He is also second prize winner at CAMPUS DIRIGIEREN 2022 and has been supported by the German Music Council's Forum Dirigieren concert funding programme since 2023.
+He has attracted attention with several first prizes at national and international competitions, including the 10th Competition for Opera Conductors Orvieto (Italy).
+He is a prizewinner at CAMPUS DIRIGIEREN 2022 and has been supported by the German Music Council's Forum Dirigieren concert funding programme since 2023.

-Born into a family of musicians in Lutherstadt Wittenberg in 1996 and raised in Leipzig from the age of nine, Friedrich Praetorius received his first musical training in the St. Thomas Boys Choir.
-In addition to singing and instrumental lessons (piano and cello), this later included conducting lessons, which he was able to put into practice as a prefect.
-His time with the St. Thomas Boys Choir Leipzig shaped him as a person and musician: a self-confident, enthusiastic and inspiring team player with a special understanding of vocal requirements.
+Born into a family of musicians in Lutherstadt Wittenberg in 1996 and raised in Leipzig from the age of nine, Friedrich Praetorius received his first musical training in the St Thomas Boys' Choir.
+In addition to singing, piano and cello lessons, this later included conducting lessons, which he was able to put into practice at a very young age in his work with the choir.
+His time with the St Thomas Boys' Choir shaped him as a person and musician: a self-confident, enthusiastic team player with a special understanding of vocal requirements.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.